githubteacher/foundations-2015-06-04/kent_yip-bio.md

 - I live in Edmonton, Alberta
 - Edmonton is cold
 - I have no dogs or cats of any kind!
+- I have wish i won a million dollars